← Return to list of services

 How long is the healing process?

-Typically, it takes a week for initial healing to complete.
-The site will continue to heal and reshape for several weeks afterwards.
+Typically, it takes a week for initial healing to complete and another week or two for full gum closure.
+The site will continue to heal and reshape for the next two months afterwards.